Project-Faster/qpep/docs/user-manual.md

 The execution in this mode can be checked by monitoring the ***qpep-service.log*** and ***qpep-server.log*** files that are created in the installation directory.

+#### Notes on redirection

+On Linux platform, setting the `prefer_proxy: true` value will not work as on the other platforms, proxy settings on Linux cannot be set dynamically.

+This implies that only `prefer_proxy: false` is actually useful and should be set as such.

 \newpage